Skip to main content

 AI-native financial planning software

-Bridge Town is AI-native financial planning software.
-AI is not a feature layered on top of an existing tool — it is the primary interface for building and maintaining financial models.
-FP&A teams describe planning logic in plain English; Bridge Town's AI agent writes the Python, connects the data, and runs the model.
-This page explains what AI-native means in financial planning and how it differs from tools that have added AI features.
+Bridge Town is agent-native financial planning software.
+Your own AI agent is not a feature layered on top of an existing tool — it is the primary interface for building and maintaining financial models.
+FP&A teams describe planning logic in plain English; their agent writes the Python through Bridge Town MCP tools, Bridge Town connects the data and runs the model.
+This page explains what agent-native means in financial planning and how it differs from tools that have added AI features.

 AI-native vs AI add-on